Trial Search Results

 - Small duct PSC (evidence of PSC on historical liver histology, with normal bile ducts

-- Presence of liver cirrhosis as assessed by historical liver histology,
+- Presence of liver cirrhosis as assessed by liver histology, ultrasound-based liver

 - Serum ALP concentration > 10 times the upper limit of normal.